TheTwish/Uni-C-BOX2D-Project/README.md

 # Uni-C-BOX2D-Project
 C++ Project, Re-Creating The game "Heave-Ho"

-To Ensure Game Works On your System, run the relevent .BAT file for your version of VS (.19 or .17)
+To Ensure Game Works On your System, run the relevent .BAT file for your version of VS (.19 or .17).
+This will properly setup box2d and SFML